hincz-lab/TDP_43_Phase_Separation/README.md

 ## Introduction

-Hello and welcome to the github repository for the paper [] by Haider, Shipley, et al. This repository will house a complete collection of all of the code used to generate computational data and results for the paper.
+Hello and welcome to the github repository for the paper Pathological C-terminal phosphomimetic substitutions alter the mechanism of liquid-liquid phase separation of TDP-43 low complexity domain by Haider, Shipley, et al. This repository will house a complete collection of all of the code used to generate computational data and results for the paper.
 Note, however, that this repository will only contain representative inputs and outputs.
-For access to the complete dataset, please navigate to our osf repository here[], which contains none of the code, but all of the inputs and outputs for this project.
+For access to the complete dataset, please contact Brandon Shipley at bes82@case.edu.

 The aim of this project was to explore the biphasic nature of TDP-43 LCD phosphomimetic variant phase separation diagrams relative to the non-biphasic TDP-43 LCD WT phase separation diagram.
 To probe the types of interactions that drive this behavior, a coarse grained simulation framework was developed to simulate these TDP-43 systems.
 These simulations are the concern of this repository, and the code can largely be broken into two chunks.
 The first set of code/data is classified as [Simulation](/Simulation/), which is concerned with generating, running, and extracting results of simulation.
 The second set of code/data is classified as [Analysis](/Analysis/), which is concerned with analyzing the results of the simulations.
 All code for this project was generated in Python using .ipynb Jupyter notebooks.